 Diagnosing and Treating Cataracts at Dr. Dorothy Park & Associates in Columbia

 Cataracts occur when part of the lens of the eye becomes cloudy or appears white.
 This occurs due to a concentrated buildup of protein in the lens, resulting in blurry or distorted vision.
-If you have the beginnings of a cataract or have noticed a recent change in your vision, our optometrist, here at Dr. Dorothy Park & Associates in Columbia, can examine your eyes and provide you with the right type of eye care to help improve your visual acuity.
+If you have the beginnings of a cataract or have noticed a recent change in your vision, our eye care professional, here at Dr. Dorothy Park & Associates in Columbia, can examine your eyes and provide you with the right type of eye care to help improve your visual acuity.

 Symptoms of a Cataract

 Cataracts tend to develop slowly over a period of years, which means you may not notice an immediate change in your visual acuity.
 As the cataract grows larger, you may notice that colors appear dull, and your vision is blurry.
 Additional symptoms include glare at night or reduced night vision and blurry or double vision.